-Unfortunately, parents sometimes miss training opportunities by doing more for kids than is necessary and by allowing them to rely too much on parental prodding or traffic cop parenting in order to move forward.
+Unfortunately, sometimes parents miss training opportunities by doing more for kids than is necessary and by allowing children to rely too much on parental prodding in order to move forward.
 Here are some suggestions for getting the most out of your morning experience whether you are all headed out the door or if you are home for the day.

 Take some time and sit down with your child and explain the plan for the morning.
 If you have a specific time to be out the door, explain that as part of the challenge.
 If you aren’t leaving the house, set a time and help kids understand that you are moving along toward a goal and a clock is part of the motivation.
-Even though most preschoolers can’t read a clock, they do understand the urgency associated with a time crunch.
+Even though most preschoolers can’t read a clock, they do understand the urgency associated with a time crunch, use pictures if necessary.
+Certainly elementary age kids and teens understand time so setting specific goals in terms of time can help them stay on track.

 Next, identify the tasks that your child needs to get done including getting dressed, putting pajamas away, eating breakfast, and taking care of bathroom things like combing hair and brushing teeth.
-You might also want to add things like making the bed, feeding the dog, and cleaning up the breakfast dish.
+You might also want to add tasks like making the bed, feeding the dog, and cleaning up the breakfast dishes.

 We are on a Mission